top of page

 RV Hot Water Heater Basics

-While an RV water heater works the same way as a conventional water heater in your home, it is smaller in size.
-Most RV water heaters have a 6-gallon or 10-gallon tank.
-This means you have to be careful with how much water you use.
+While an RV water heater works similarly to a conventional water heater in your home, it is smaller in size.
+Most RV water heaters have a 6-gallon or 10-gallon tank, meaning you must be careful with how much water you use.
 A lot of RVers are now opting for RV tankless water heaters that provide a continuous flow of hot water for showering, washing dishes, cleaning your hands, and more.

 Types of RV Water Heaters

-You can find many different configurations of RV water heaters in the market but there are two main types of water heaters you will find installed in a motorhome.
+You can find many different configurations of RV water heaters on the market, but there are two main types of water heaters you will find installed in a motorhome:

 1. RV Holding Tank Heater